 Howard also gave people who took private medical insurance a 30 per cent rebate.
 Instead of putting money into the public system — and Australia’s is one of the better systems in the world — so that everyone would benefit, Howard went the typical right-wing way – the rich get more than the less-fortunate.

 Result?
-Australia today has pathetic internet services that get in the way of business, education, scientific work and so on.
+Australia today has pathetic Internet services that get in the way of business, education, scientific work and so on.

 The mainstream media will not raise these issues.
 They stick with the bullshit dished out by Howard, a man who had the mindset of the 50s and little interest in anything beyond staying in power.

-When Australians begin to look at people like Howard with a little more scepticism and see them for what they are, the country will improve.
+When Australians begin to look at people like Howard with a little more scepticism and out them for what they are, the country will improve.
 Until then, Howard and his ilk will be able to sell their snake-oil and get away with it.